ChrisMavrommatis/ocmp/README.md

 ## Getting Started

 Follow the instructions below to set up the project locally.
-Be warned that a few tools such as cleanup node commands and the certificate generation rely on linux commands and won't run on windows.
+Be warned that some tooling used in the project assumes that is run on a Linux environment and won't run on windows.
+Those that do, will have a *(Linux Only)* indication.

 ### Prerequisites